About Yoga Drop Back Transitions

 Before initiating a yoga drop back, developing a back bending practice with other forms of backbend from the ground or standing may create the space and stability to go deeper.
 Locust pose, camel pose, wheel pose, cobra pose, heart pose, bow pose, supported fish pose, standing backbend, and dancer pose are all examples of active and passive backbends.

 Show up to your yoga mat each day with the intention of doing a short meditation, movement, or mantra practice.
 Repetition helps improve muscle-cell memory; it’s how we learn and strengthen the neural pathways in the brain.
-We can enhance speed, confidence, and strength by repeating the same yoga postures.
+Repeating the same yoga postures can enhance speed, confidence, and strength.

 How to Safely Set Up for a Yoga Drop Back